Stability for quantitative photoacoustic tomography revisited: Introduction

 In the statement of Theorem \ref{theorem1} below $C=C(\mathfrak{D})>0$ and $0<\gamma=\gamma (\mathfrak{D}) <1$ are constants.

 \begin{theorem} For any $(a,b), (\tilde{a},\tilde{b})\in \mathcal{D}(\lambda, \kappa)$ satisfying $(a,b)= (\tilde{a},\tilde{b})$ on $\Gamma$, we have

 \end{theorem}

 The rest of this text is organized as follows.
 In section 2 we construct a fundamental solution and give its regularity induced by that of the coefficients of the operator under consideration.
+We derive pointwise lower and upper bounds for the fundamental solution that are of interest themselves.
+These bounds show how the optical signal decays fast in the depth direction.
 We also establish in this section a lower bound of the local $L^2$-norm of the gradient of the quotient of two fundamental solutions near one of the point sources.
 This is the key point for establishing our stability inequality.
 This last result is then used in Section 3 to obtain a uniform polynomial lower bound of the local $L^2$-norm of the gradient in a given region.
 This polynomial lower bound is obtained in two steps.
 In the first step we derive, via a three-ball inequality for the gradient, a uniform lower bound of negative exponential type.
 We use then in the second step an argument based on the so-called frequency function in order to improve this lower bound.
 In the last section we prove our main theorem following the known method consisting in reducing the original problem to the stability of an inverse conductivity problem.